 You go there with a list and end up buying all these candy and cookies and other things that you do not need and try to stay away from!

 However, this time I looked for the frozen fruit and good apples.
 Trader Joe’s has these apples, especially the Honeycrisp ones, that are organic and relatively cheap compared with other stores.

 The crust for this pie is my favorite.
 It is made with cream cheese, which makes it different from other pie crusts I tried in the past.

-I have an old recipe of pastry dough that is versatile and can be used in a bunch of recipe to make all kind of stuff, from cookies to pie crust to cheese crackers.
+I have an old recipe of pastry dough that is versatile and can be used in a bunch of recipes to make all kind of stuff, from cookies to pie crust to cheese crackers.

 The recipe is basically an old Eastern European one that uses Farmer cheese in equal amounts with flour and butter.
 It is super easy to make and delicious.

 This particular crust in this recipe, though, is a little bit different.
 It has cream cheese, but it also has a little bit of vinegar.

 I also know Eastern European recipes of pastries that have vinegar as ingredient, like this recipe of mini turnovers with jam that my grandmother used to make all the time.

 Or this recipe of Apple Pie Bars- a recipe made with either wine, vinegar, or plain water, as my grandmother wrote down.